Assassination of Jovenel Moïse: Succession

 A 2012 amendment to the Constitution states that the Council of Ministers, under the Presidency of the Prime Minister, exercises the Executive Power until the election of another President.
 The constitution also stipulates that the National Assembly will elect a provisional president.
 Complicating matters further, the delay in legislative elections has made the Assembly essentially defunct.
-Interim Prime Minister Claude Joseph condemned the attack and declared a two-week nationwide state of siege later that day.
+Joseph condemned the attack and declared a two-week nationwide state of siege later that day.

-Shortly before his assassination, Moïse had selected Ariel Henry to replace Joseph as the prime minister, but Henry did not assume the role before the assassination.
+Shortly before his assassination, Moïse had selected Henry to replace Joseph as the prime minister, but Henry did not assume the role before the assassination.
 Henry declared himself to be the rightful prime minister after Moïse's assassination.
 After the United States chose to support Joseph, Henry stated that it had made a mistake.
 He however has stated that he is avoiding a conflict over the issue, so as to not worsen the situation in the country.
 Joseph announced on 8 July 2021 that legislative elections would still be held in September despite the assassination, stating that, "The Head of Government promises to hold talks with opposition leaders and other actors in national life to calm the socio-political climate and facilitate inclusive and credible elections according to the timetable set by the Provisional Electoral Council."
-Joseph has said that he is in control of the country until the election of a new president, which will take place as scheduled on 26 September.

-United Nations' special envoy for Haiti, Helen La Lime, confirmed that interim Prime Minister Claude Joseph would lead Haiti until elections were held later in 2021.

-Eight out of ten sitting members of Haiti's Senate chose the Senate speaker Joseph Lambert as the interim President on 9 July.
-They also selected Ariel Henry to become the prime minister.
-A dozen political parties also signed an accord calling for Lambert to be installed as the President by 11 July.
-Interim Prime Minister Claude Joseph however rejected the Senate's decision, stating he did not want a power struggle and the new president should be chosen in the elections.
+Eight out of ten sitting members of Haiti's Senate chose the Senate speaker Joseph Lambert as the interim president on 9 July.
+They also selected Henry to become the prime minister.
+A dozen political parties also signed an accord calling for Lambert to be installed as the president.
+Joseph however rejected the Senate's decision, stating he did not want a power struggle, and the new president should be chosen in the elections.

-A group of prominent diplomats called the "Core Group", which is made up of ambassadors to Haiti from Brazil, the European Union, France, Germany, Spain and the United States, in addition to representatives to Haiti from the Organization of American States and the United Nations, urged for creation of "a consensual and inclusive government."
-It also encouraged Ariel Henry to form a government, a task which had been entrusted to him by the late President, and called on individuals involved in the political, economic and civil society sectors to support the authorities in restoring security.

-Joseph told The Washington Post on 19 July that he would be relinquishing his powers as the leader of Haiti and handing the charge to Henry, after having met him privately over the past week.
+A group of prominent diplomats called the "Core Group", which is made up of ambassadors to Haiti from Brazil, the European Union and the United States, in addition to representatives to Haiti from the Organization of American States and the United Nations, urged for creation of "a consensual and inclusive government."
+It also encouraged Henry to form a government, a task which had been entrusted to him by the late president, and called on individuals involved in the political, economic and civil society sectors to support the authorities in restoring security.
+Joseph told The Washington Post on 19 July that he would be relinquishing his powers as the leader of Haiti and handing the charge to Henry.
 Henry was sworn in on 20 July 2021.